-Artichoke Amaro is a bitter and digestive beverage obtained from the infusion of yarrow flowering tops and cloves in a mix of dry white wine and brandy.
+Artichoke Amaro is a bitter, digestive beverage obtained by infusing yarrow flower tops and cloves in a mix of dry white wine and brandy.
 This liqueur has ancient origins and is particularly appreciated for its digestive properties.
 It is ideal to enjoy as an aperitif or as a digestif after a hearty meal.

-Let the herbs and spices macerate in the brandy for 2 days in an airtight jar, shaking it at least two or three times a day
+Let the herbs and spices macerate in the brandy for 2 days in an airtight jar, which you should shake at least two or three times a day

 Then add the wine and repeat the process for another two days

-At the end of the indicated time, filter and bottle
+At the end of the specified time, filter and bottle

-Wait at least 4 months before enjoying this digestive amaro, which encapsulates all the virtues of the artichoke, a plant that contains a bitter principle (cynarin) valuable for its liver and kidney action
+Wait at least 4 months before sipping this digestive amaro, which gathers all the virtues of the artichoke, a plant that contains a bitter principle (cynarin) valuable for its hepato-renal action

 Energy (kcal) | 139.03 |